jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

    ![6](imgs/6.jpg)

-2. Go to the **Token** menu and click **Add Token** button.
+2. Go to the **Token Management** menu and click **Add Token** button.
 A Token will now be generated and appear in the drop-down while configuring scaling.

    ![7](imgs/7.jpg)